Sparticuz/chromium/README.md

 The above will create a `chromium.zip` file, which can be uploaded to your Layers console.

-Alternatively, you can also download the layer artifact from one of our [CI workflow runs](https://github.com/Sparticuz/chromium/actions/workflows/aws.yml?query=is%3Asuccess+branch%3Amaster).
+Alternatively, you can also download the layer artifact from one of our [CI workflow runs](https://github.com/Sparticuz/chromium/actions/workflows/aws.yml?query=is%3Asuccess+branch%3Amaster), however, they expire from Github after a certain time period.

 ## Google Cloud Functions